oasis-tcs/openc2-ap-pf/oc2pf.md

 ## E.2 Delete Rule
 Used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.

-In this case the rule number assigned in a previous allow will be removed (refer to the final example in [Annex A.1](#a1-deny-and-allow)
+In this case the rule number assigned in a previous allow will be removed (refer to the final example in [Appendix E.1](#e1-deny-and-allow).

 **Command:**